superwills/iOSRSAPublicKeyEncryption/README.md

     // Loads a SecKeyRef from Keychain (that you previously loaded from some certPATH) SecKeyRef SecKeyFromKeyChain( CFDataRef keyChainId )

+Example of how to use is in the `testSecKey` function in [ViewController.m](https://github.com/superwills/iOSRSAPublicKeyEncryption/blob/master/iOSRSA/ViewController.m)

 >       FACTS      